 To know your children is to listen to your children.
 But listen to understand and not respond.
 Even though they are kids, they still struggle with anxiety, fear, and anger.
 They are human, just like you.
 But they haven’t learned the skills to navigate it constructively.

 That’s where you come in.
 Instead of being the place they need to feel perfect, be the space they can go with their feelings, especially when they feel imperfect.

 You pay more attention to their behavior and not their heart.

 It’s easy to get caught up in your child’s bad behavior throughout the day.
 It’s something that gets our attention.
-With some children who feel neglected, they subconsciously recognize this.
+Some children who feel neglected subconsciously recognize this.
 You know the saying, “Any press is good press?”
-Yeah.
 In a child’s mind, any attention is good, so misbehaving has just become a way for them to get some time with you.

 Along with putting our smartphones first, this happens when we start paying more attention to their behavior, instead of their heart.